safwankdb/Leetcoding-Challenges-Cpp/README.md

 - #### Matchsticks to Square
     Use DFS, add obvious pruning condition, sort the matchstickin in descending order so pruning can be done earlier.
 Another faster solution exists using dp.

+- #### Generate Parantheses
+    Vary number of outer brackets from 0 to n.
+For the remaining k brackets, add all combinations of f(a) and f(b) where a + b = k.
+Use set to filter duplicates.